The flowers kept you going.

 “A proper introduction.”

 Ignoring the pounding of your pulse in your ears, you approached the door to sneak a look through its peephole.
-The fisheye lens gave you a muddied view of a man in black; he held an open book in one hand and a steel walking stick in the other, the handle of which he must’ve been using to knock on your door.
+The fisheye lens gave you a muddied view of a man in black.
+He held an open book in one hand and a steel walking stick in the other, the handle of which he must have been using to knock on your door.

 Whoever he was looked human, at least.